Daniel B. Maffei

-Maffei teaches as an Adjunct Professor at the Graduate School of Political Management at the George Washington University.
+Maffei teaches as a Professor of Practice at the Graduate School of Political Management at the George Washington University.
 He has also been a visiting faculty member at the New York State College of Environmental Science and Forestry (SUNY-ESF).
 He has been a Senior Fellow at two prominent Washington think tanks -- The Center for the Study of the Presidency & Congress and Third Way.

 Before his election to Congress, he was a senior communications strategist and spokesperson in the House, Senate, and on campaigns.
 His past private sector experience includes work as an independent consultant and as a Senior Policy Advisor for Manatt, Phelps, Phillips, LLP.
 At the beginning of his career, Maffei worked as a news reporter and producer in Upstate New York.